Wrath (Lamb of God album)

-Wrath is the sixth studio album by American heavy metal band Lamb of God.
+Wrath is the fifth studio album by American heavy metal band Lamb of God.
 It was internationally released on February 23, 2009 via Roadrunner Records in Europe, Japan and Australia, and on February 24, 2009 via Epic Records in the U.S and Canada.
 It peaked at number 2 on the Billboard 200, becoming the band's most successful album on the chart, and sold 68,000 units in the U.S. during its first week of release.
 As of 2010, it has sold over 202,000 copies in the United States.

 Background and production

 In August, 2008, it was announced that the band had commenced work on the follow-up to Sacrament, and that it was expected to be released on February 24, 2009.
 Josh Wilbur was confirmed as the producer for the album.
 Wilbur takes the place of the band's previous producer, Machine, who worked with them on Ashes of the Wake and Sacrament.

 The recording process of Wrath was made available for online viewing through the band's website, with two webcams installed in the studio (specifically in the drum room and mixing room).

 A producer version of the album with 4 separate stems per song (vocals, guitars, bass, drums) is available on the bonus CD on the Limited Deluxe Edition of Wrath.